-> Whether your small business has existed for years, or just recently started up, finding the most effective marketing strategies is critical, especially during trying times.
+Whether your small business has existed for years, or just recently started up, finding the most effective marketing strategies is critical.
+Certainly during trying times.
 Marketing Business Resiliency: Marketing Strategies – Online & IRL addresses just that!
-This webinar aims to help you pivot your marketing plan to find clients during COVID.
+This webinar aims to help you pivot your marketing plan to find clients during COVID-19.

-Moderator Susan Perreault , Director of the Washington Women’s Business Center Director.
-Her extensive business experience, interests, and academic training have prepared her to coach business owners in a broad range of areas including business administration, organizational leadership, entrepreneurship, operations management, distribution, marketing, sales, strategic management, and international business.
+Moderator Susan Perreault is Director of the Washington Women’s Business Center.
+Her extensive business experience, interests, and academic training have prepared her to coach business owners in a broad range of areas.
+She has skills in business administration, organizational leadership, entrepreneurship, operations management, distribution, marketing, sales, strategic management, and international business.

 Annette Washington-Goff, IYBS Local

-IYBS Local is a veteran owned and woman-owned business centered on helping small business owners successfully navigate through the online marketing space to help build a predictable flow of customers for their business.
+IYBS Local is a veteran owned and woman-owned business.
+It is centered on helping small business owners successfully navigate through the online marketing space.
 Their mission is to help 1,000 local businesses experience business growth using the online marketing strategies they teach.
 Read more about their services: https://iybs-local.com/

 Tracey Warren, InSpark Co-working

 InSpark provides an amazing place to work for entrepreneurs, business owners, and remote workers.
-The space includes a number of amenities you would expect and some of the unexpected – support for one another, weekly workshops, on-the-spot brainstorming opportunities and maybe even the random dance break.
+The space includes a number of amenities you would expect and some of the unexpected.
+For example, some of the amenities support for one another, weekly workshops, on-the-spot brainstorming opportunities and even the random dance break.
 Click the link to visit their website: https://insparkcoworking.com/

 Bernadette Smith, Swatch Junkie Creative LLC

 Swatch Junkie Creative helps startups and small businesses connect with their customers through human-centered design, modern technology and digital communication.
-They work with global clients at all stages of their digital transformation journeys to help them achieve their goals with strategic and creative solutions that drive results.
+They work with global clients at all stages of their digital transformation journeys.
+The LLC helps clients achieve their goals with strategic and creative solutions that drive results.
 Learn more here: https://swatchjunkie.com/

 Click the link to register for Business Resiliency: Marketing Webinar – https://businessimpactnw.org/event/business-resiliency-marketing-strategies-online-irl/